RealBrandonChen/DroneSim/README.md

     return reward, done
 ```
 The tuple of the coordinates represents the central line of the city road.
-This reward function computes the twice distance between the realtime drone and the central line comprised by the points.
+The `dist` in the reward function computes the twice distance between the realtime drone and the central line comprised by the points.
 The distance computing is reperesented as following picture:
 ###
 ![Explanation fot the distance computing](Images/Explanation.png)
 ## Future Work
-- ### Use the segmentation view of the drone camera as the observation
-  The drone currently follows the city road with its coordinates confirmed in Unity, however, this circumstance cannot be assured in the real world.
-So we should use the segmentation camera the drone has as the training observation and redesign the reward function to realize the path following task.
+- ### Generate images data with imitation learning
+  A trained policy by cross-modal representations has been achieved by [Rogerio Bonatti](https://github.com/microsoft/AirSim-Drone-Racing-VAE-Imitation).
+The imitation learning data is generated for passing through the drone racing obstacles.
+The path following task should also work applied with the generated imitation learning data.
 - ### Implement the trained model in the real drone
-  Once the model with camera observation works, how to transfer the algorithm to the real drone should be considered.